Chomenor/ioef-cmod/new-filesystem-design.md

 ## Index Cache

 The index cache system works by creating a memory image of all the filesystem structures which can be written out to a file and loaded back on subsequent startups.
 Files are then matched to the cache data using the normal refresh process.
-This approach has extremely high performance on startup, since it is simply a direct dump from the cache file into memory, and low complexity since it reuses most of the existing filesystem structures and refresh system.
+This approach has very good performance on startup, since it is simply a direct dump from the cache file into memory.

 To use the index cache, follow these steps: